-For executing strings of Python code, DirectView 's also provide an execute() and a run() method, which rather than take functions and arguments, take simple strings. execute simply takes a string of Python code to execute, and sends it to the Engine(s). run is the same as execute, but for a file, rather than a string.
-It is simply a wrapper that does something very similar to execute(open(f).read()).
+For executing strings of Python code, DirectView's also provide an :meth: 'execute and a run() method, which rather than take functions and arguments, take Python strings. execute takes a string of Python code to execute, and sends it to the Engine(s). run is the same as execute, but for a file rather than a string.
+It is a wrapper that does something very similar to execute (open(f).read()).